dddddjent/Nvim-configuration/README.md

-# My own configuration for neovim
+# My configuration for neovim